vinkrish/DataStructure-Algorithm-Snippets_Java/src/main/java/java8/README.md

 #### Types of Method References

 - Reference to a static method
-- Reference to an instance method of a particular object or arbitrary object
+- Reference to an Instance Method of a Particular Object
-- Reference to an instance method from class type
+- Reference to an Instance Method of an Arbitrary Object of a Particular Type
 - Reference to a constructor

 #### 1. Reference to a Static Method